-During the three months ended March 31, 2020, we repurchased a portion of the outstanding senior notes on the open market, paying \$122.1 million plus accrued interest to repurchase \$162.7 million of the notes, resulting in a \$39.3 million net gain, which included the write-off of \$1.3 million in related debt issuance costs.
-We may retire or purchase various series of our outstanding debt through cash purchases and/or exchanges for other debt, in open market purchases, privately negotiated transactions or otherwise.
+During the three months ended March 31, 2020, the Partnership repurchased a portion of its outstanding senior notes on the open market, paying \$122.1 million plus accrued interest to repurchase \$162.7 million of the notes, resulting in a \$39.3 million net gain, which included the write-off of \$1.3 million in related debt issuance costs.
+We or the Partnership may retire or purchase various series of our outstanding debt through cash purchases and/or exchanges for other debt, in open market purchases, privately negotiated transactions or otherwise.
 Such repurchases or exchanges, if any, will depend on prevailing market conditions, our liquidity requirements, contractual restrictions and other factors.
 The amounts involved may be material.

-During April 2020, we made further repurchases of its outstanding senior notes on the open market, paying \$117.8 million to repurchase \$140.5 million of the notes.
+During April 2020, the Partnership made further repurchases of its outstanding senior notes on the open market, paying \$117.8 million to repurchase \$140.5 million of the notes.

-To date, our debt balances have not adversely affected our operations, ability to grow or ability to repay or refinance indebtedness.
+To date, our and our subsidiaries' debt balances have not adversely affected our operations, ability to grow or ability to repay or refinance indebtedness.
 For additional information about our debt-related transactions, see Note 7 - Debt Obligations to our consolidated financial statements.
 For information about our interest rate risk, see "Item 3.
 Quantitative and Qualitative Disclosures About Market Risk-Interest Rate Risk."